This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 For those who feel more comfortable with a shorter list of ingredients, this peanut-flavored paste should do the trick.

-Containing natural products like eucalyptus oil and mushroom extract, and with no artificial flavors, this is effective toothpaste that you might feel better about using on (and in) your Labrador.
+It is formulated to remove plaque, freshen breath, and keep teeth and gums healthy.
+This is effective toothpaste that you might feel better about using on your Labrador.

-An all-American company offering a natural alternative to standard dog toothpastes: what’s not to like?
-They care about your dog's dental health, but they also care about treating your dog with natural products that don't include controversial ingredients such as sodium benzoate and potassium thiocyanate.
+A product offering a natural alternative to standard toothbrushing: what’s not to like?
+They care about your dog’s dental health, but they also care about convenience and having you exert the least amount of time and effort for your dog’s oral care.

 Once you’ve figured out what the best dog toothpaste and toothbrush are for you and your Lab, shop around a bit.
 You might find that you can buy them in larger quantities or in brush & paste combo packs, and save a few dollars.